princemaple/SublimeText-Theme-XDefault/README.md

 Go to your Sublime Text `Packages` directory and clone the theme repository using the command below:

-    git clone https://github.com/princemaple/SublimeText-Theme-XDefault "Theme - PrM"
+    git clone https://github.com/princemaple/SublimeText-Theme-XDefault "Theme - XDefault"

 ### Download Manually

 * Download the files using the GitHub .zip download option
-* Unzip the files and rename the folder to `Theme - PrM`
+* Unzip the files and rename the folder to `Theme - XDefault`
 * Copy the folder to your Sublime Text `Packages` directory

 ## Activating the theme